Join a FREE Travel Info Session

 Friday, November 7 | Fez

-After lunch at a local restaurant, we’ll continue to the Ibn Danan synagogue, one of the oldest and most intact synagogues in Morocco, which dates back to the 17th century.
+Morning: We begin the day at the Mellah (Jewish Quarter) of Fez, founded in 1438 and once home to tens of thousands of Jews.
+We’ll visit the Jewish cemetery, a white-washed expanse of graves that is the final resting place for some of the city’s legendary rabbis. we’ll continue to the Ibn Danan synagogue, one of the oldest and most intact synagogues in Morocco, which dates back to the 17th century.
 Built to serve the megorashim (Jews descended from those expelled from Spain), this beautifully restored building even includes a mikvah.
 Finally, we’ll visit the nearby El Fassiyeen synagogue, also constructed in the 17th century.
 When the refurbished building reopened ten years ago as a cultural center, Morocco’s prime minister read a message from King Muhammad VI praising the Jewish community and pledging to protect it.

 Accommodations: Fes Marriott Hotel Jnan Palace